gchq/sleeper/docs/developer-guide.md

 By default, images are pulled with the tag `latest`.
 This is always the case for the default GitHub Container Registry, which only ever publishes a `latest` tag.
-If you're using a custom registry that does publish version tags, and you installed from a local repository, the version tag will instead default to the version in that repository's `templates/version.txt` which is useful after switching branches, so the pulled images match the version you're working with.
+If you're using a custom registry that does publish version tags, and you installed from a local repository, the version tag will instead default to the version of Sleeper in that repository.
+This is useful after switching branches, so the pulled images match the version you're working with.
 Either way, `--version` overrides this default.

 You can also use `./scripts/cli/runInDocker.sh` directly without installing, which will act the same as the `sleeper`